ElWizard666/HWHash/readme.md

 ## Features

-- Unique ID for each sensor avoid duplicate name collision
+- Unique ID for each sensor avoid name collision
 - Compatible with all HWiNFO versions with Shared Memory Support
 - Collects "Parent Sensor" information such as Name, ID and Instance
 - Hashes both the Sensor's Original name and the User Defined name